 Dance is the joy of movement and the heart of life.
 It is a subject we are thrilled to offer at Lipson.
-From our Academy programme at Key Stage three to our BTEC Courses at Key Stage 4 & 5, our students are encouraged to develop as an independent, autonomous learners, growing in confidence and creativity to become future dance practitioners.
+From our dance academy programme at Key Stage three to our BTEC Courses at Key Stage 4 & 5, our students are encouraged to develop as an independent, autonomous learner, growing in confidence and creativity to become future dance practitioners.

 Students develop skills, imagination and new ways of seeing combined with the versatility, creativity and drive to meet the challenges of the competitive and demanding dance profession of today’s world.

 Our Curriculum Learning Pathway

 Key Stage 3

 Students will get the chance to learn about various dance styles and techniques as part of their curriculum PE lessons and extra-curricular involvement.

 In Year 7 they will study a 6 week scheme of work which explores social dance (street dance styles).
 They will also have the opportunity to take part in the Year 7 dance academy after school.
 In Years 8 and 9 they can choose to be a part of the Lipson Dance academy within their curriculum PE lessons.
 They will learn about other dance styles, such as contemporary and Jazz, along with group choreography skills.